Switching pharmacies? Transfer your prescription to Fairview in 60 seconds. Start your transfer

 Schedule a 10 minute intro call with Dr. Mike.
 No commitment to start.

-On the call, Dr. Mike walks through the zero risk pilot: send us 5 of your most complex anticoagulation patients for 90 days, with monthly adherence reports delivered to your office.
-If you do not see measurably better outcomes, you owe us nothing.
-No long term contracts.
+On the call, Dr. Mike walks through the zero risk pilot: send us 5 of your most complex anticoagulation patients for 90 days, with a one page report per patient delivered to your office at day ninety.
+No contract, no cost, and nothing owed in either direction.

 Request your intro call